Slipped Capital Femoral Epiphysis (SCFE)

 Diagnosis of SCFE

-Anteroposterior and frog-leg lateral x-rays of both hips are taken.
-X-rays show widening of the epiphyseal line or apparent posterior and inferior displacement of the femoral head.
-To help determine displacement, Klein lines are drawn on the x-ray on the superior border of the femoral neck.
+Anteroposterior and frog-leg lateral radiographs of both hips are taken.
+Radiographs show widening of the epiphyseal line or apparent posterior and inferior displacement of the femoral head.
+To help determine displacement, Klein lines (an arbitrary line drawn along the superior edge of the femoral neck in the anteroposterior or frontal view) are drawn on the radiograph on the superior border of the femoral neck.
 The femoral head will be below the Klein line on the affected side, whereas a significant portion of the femoral head will be above the Klein line on the unaffected side.

-Ultrasonography and MRI are also useful, especially if x-rays are normal.
+Ultrasound and MRI are also useful, especially if radiographs are normal.

 Treatment of SCFE